j2store/userguide/zoo.md

 * J2Store 3 or above
 * Zoo

-#### Administration Installation Instructions (refer attached screenshot)
+#### Installation Instructions
-1. Use the Joomla installer to install the plugin.
+1. Use the Joomla Extension manager to install the plugin.

 2. In the backend, go to Components -> Zoo.
 Click on the Setting Icon.

 ![Control Manager](ctrl_manager.png)

+Let us say, you want to treat a Blog item as product.
+(Zoo has a number of other content types as well.
+Blog content type is taken as an example )

 3. Edit the Blog -> Article -> Click Edit Elements